khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 - **Performance Overhead:** Extensive profiling can exhaust memory and CPU, causing a denial of service.
 Use lightweight tools and implement **sampling** (e.g., profiling only 1% of requests) rather than 100% tracing.
 - **Use Low-Impact Tools:** For production, prefer asynchronous or low-impact tools like Tideways or XHProf, avoiding debugging extensions like Xdebug which are heavy and insecure for live environments.
 - **Automated Triggers:** Use continuous profiling tools to automatically start capturing profiles when performance bottlenecks occur.
+- **Access Control:** Profiler UIs (e.g., Xhgui) or output files must be protected.
+Restrict access to these logs, as they provide a blueprint of the application's internal workings.